MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

 ###Javier Pérez - Developer###

 Javi joined MarsBased at the beginning of Q4, in early October.
-Having worked at <a href="http://www.vass.es" title="VASS" target="_blank">VASS</a> together with Àlex, he transitioned from a full-time corporate J2EE consultant to an AngularJS/Rails developer.
+Having worked at <a href="http://www.vass.es" title="VASS" target="_blank">VASS</a> together with Àlex, he transitioned from a full-time corporate J2EE consultant to an AngularJS & Rails developer.

 Same as Emilio, feels like he's been forever with us!